f1v/f1v-blog/src/content/setting-up-a-repo/index.md

 }
 ```

-### Sanity check: seeing eslint and prettier in action
+### Wrapping up

+Once everything is set up, you should be able to see eslint highlighting and prettier formatOnSave do its magic!
+Auto formatting helps with dealing with projects maintain a specific code format.

 ![](./auto-save.gif)